 However, she continued, “The relationship was very complex.
 It was always on again, off again, on again, off again.
 And I went back close to 9 times.”

 Simpson revealed in her memoir, Open Book, which is out tomorrow, that she met Mayer in January 2005 — while still married to Nick Lachey — and they struck up a flirty relationship, sending intimate messages back and forth.
 (She was doing something similar at the same time with her married The Dukes of Hazzard co-star Johnny Knoxville.)
-In November of that year, Simpson split with the 98 Degrees singer and immediately began a romance with Mayer, who told her “he wanted to have all of me or nothing.”
+In November of that year, Simpson split with the 98 Degrees singer and soon began a romance with Mayer, who told her “he wanted to have all of me or nothing,” in 2006.

 Just months after the Playboy interview came out, Simpson met Eric Johnson and moved on, going on to have 3 kids with the former NFL player.
 Simpson called Johnson, who quit drinking with her in 2017 in solidarity, a “selfless and loving person.”